fboehm/jse-2019/README.md

 # jse-2019
-mateirals for a Journal of Statistics Education manuscript
+materials for a Journal of Statistics Education manuscript

+## Timeline

+December 15, 2019 Submission Deadline.
+Flier is in `doc` subdirectory.